-Are you planning a trip for this winter in Massachusetts?
-The Bay State is full of great options for winter trips, whether you’re looking for active outdoorsy fun, restful retreats, or something in between, it’s not hard to plan an amazing winter in Massachusetts!
+Are you planning a trip for winter in Massachusetts?
+The Bay State has plenty of great options for winter vacations, whether you’re looking for active outdoorsy fun, restful retreats, or something in between, it’s not hard to plan an amazing winter in Massachusetts!

 Massachusetts may not be the first place that people think of when considering a New England ski adventure, but it has some great spots to hit the slopes!
-Ski Butternut is one of the most popular ski spots in the Bay State, with 100 skiable acres and 100% snow-making capabilities, so you know there will always be plenty of snow!
-Plus, Ski Butternut is located in Great Barrington, where there are all kinds of cute small-town things to see and do.
+Ski Butternut is one of the most popular ski spots in MA, with 100 skiable acres and 100% snow-making capabilities, so you know there will always be plenty of snow!
+Plus, Ski Butternut is located in Great Barrington, where there are all kinds of cute small-town MA things to see and do.

 All of Massachusetts’ main ski areas are in or near the Berkshires except for Blue Hills Ski Area in Canton, just a 10-minute drive from Boston.
 Blue Hills Ski Area features 60 skiable acres and 90% snow-making capabilities, so if you’re planning to stay in Boston, Blue Hills Ski Area is perfectly situated to give you a little face time with the slopes.
-Whether your preference is skiing, snowboarding, sledding, ice skating, or snowshoeing, Massachusetts has plenty of it!
+Whether your preference is skiing, sledding, ice skating, snow tubing, or cross country skiing, Massachusetts has plenty of it!

 Looking for a quiet, restful retreat?
 Consider heading to a popular warm-weather vacation destination to experience the tranquility of the off-season experience.
-Nantucket has great warm-weather things to see and do, but a winter getaway in Nantucket means fewer crowds while you explore the beauty of the island; Sankaty Light is a stunning sight any time of year, but there’s nothing quite like a visit with the muted winter sun framing its outline.
-The Periwinkle Inn is open year-round and has great recommendations for winter fun on the island so you can find out why Vogue calls December “Secretly the Best Time to Visit Nantucket!”
+Nantucket has great warm-weather things to see and do, but a winter vacation in Nantucket means fewer crowds while you explore the beauty of the island; Sankaty Light is a stunning sight any time of year, but there’s nothing quite like a visit with the muted winter sun framing its outline.
+The Nantucket Hotel and Resort is open year-round and has the inside scoop on winter fun in Nantucket so you can find out why Vogue calls December “Secretly the Best Time to Visit Nantucket!”
+Note that a lot of things close from January to March, so plan your Nantucket winter vacation for December.

 Cape Cod is another typical warm-weather getaway that offers great charm in the colder weather months; you know those beautiful beaches that you sunbathe on in the summer?
-They become near-pristine places for quiet reflection and stunning sunrise walks in the winter.
-There are so many great towns to visit and so many lovely opportunities to explore the natural beauty of the Cape without having to battle the summer crowds; winter might even become your new favorite time to visit Cape Cod!
+They become near-pristine places for quiet reflection and stunning sunrise and sunset walks in the winter.
+There are so many great towns to visit and so many lovely opportunities to explore the natural beauty of the Cape without having to contend with summer crowds; winter might even become your new favorite time to visit Cape Cod!
+For a luxury Cape Cod winter getaway, consider booking a room at the stunning Chatham Bars Inn.

 If you are looking for a romantic winter getaway, Massachusetts can 100% provide!
 There are several excellent romantic getaway spots across the Bay State to choose from, like 33 Main in Lenox, a gorgeous boutique B&B that puts you perfectly situated in the Berkshires for so many great things to see and do; plus, everyone loves a gourmet breakfast to wake up to in the morning, right?